 Yield to maturity and yield to call formulas are difficult to memorize and typically are not tested.
 Exam questions are more likely to focus on the relationships of the yields, which is best depicted on the bond see-saw (discussed at the end of this chapter).
 Additionally, a test question may focus on the components of these yield formulas.
 Don’t spend much time focusing on the math related to these yields.

-Unlike current yield, the yield to maturity (YTM) (also known as a bond’s basis) factors in time as it assumes the investor buys the bond and holds it until maturity.
-Additionally, it is a much more accurate representation of a bond’s overall rate of return.
-Let’s look at an example:
+Unlike current yield, yield to maturity (YTM) (also called a bond’s basis) includes time.
+It assumes the investor buys the bond and holds it until maturity, making it a more complete measure of overall return.

 A 10 year, $1,000 par, 4% bond is trading at $800.
 What is the yield to maturity (YTM)?